 If you’re a little confused about what Google Analytics is and how it can help your business, this is the right place to be.
 Google Analytics is great for tracking data on your website and eventually optimizing your website to reach your target audience.

-Continue reading this guide if you want to improve your website with the help of Google Analytics!
+Continue reading this article if you want to improve your website.
+This is Red Egg Marketing’s guide to Google Analytics!

 Why You Need Google Analytics